danjulio/weeBell_bluetooth/readme.md

 weeBell attempts to connect with a paired cellphone once every sixty seconds.

 #### Tones
-weeBell generates the following dial tones when the handset if off-hook.
+weeBell generates the following dial tones when the handset is off-hook.

 1. Dial tone - weeBell is connected a cellphone and capable of making a call.
 2. Reorder tone - weeBell is not connected to a cellphone and not capable of making a call.